 Food & Drinks

 Kentucky Shakespeare Festival partners with local vendors to provide food and drinks before and during performances.

 Our 2021 summer company features 22 actors, most of whom are members of our thriving Louisville arts community.
 Many of our cast members have been performing with the Festival for decades, and some are new to our stage!

 ENTRY: If you are feeling ill, have a temperature, or have been around someone with COVID-19 in the past two weeks, please do not attend.
 Friday and Saturdays are traditionally the most crowded nights.
 If you can, we invite you to consider another night to assist with spreading out audiences.

 SANITIZING: Hand sanitizer stations will be available in the amphitheater.

-STAFF AND CAST: Kentucky Shakespeare’s staff and cast members will have received a COVID-19 vaccination and we continue to monitor the health of our staff.
+STAFF AND CAST: Kentucky Shakespeare’s staff and cast members are all fully vaccinated and we continue to monitor the health of our staff.
 We ask that our guests also remain diligent in self-care, including hand washing and monitoring their health.